Glitch (Minnesota company)

 Glitch SBC, stylized as GLITCH, is an American software and video game development company based in Minneapolis, Minnesota specializing in original titles, player insights and the publishing of indie games.
 GLITCH was founded in 2013 by Evva Karr and Nicolaas VanMeerten.
 Karr previously worked in publishing and strategic partnerships for Riot Games and Activision Blizzard Media Network.

-The collective finances prototypes from early stage game studios with $120,000-$250,000 USD equity checks through the Moonrise Fund, and $10,000 Galaxy Grants for projects from emerging game developers.
+The collective finances prototypes from early stage game studios with $120,000-$250,000 USD equity checks through the Moonrise Fund, and attempts to raise $10,000 Galaxy Grants for projects from emerging game developers.
 The company began co-developing and publishing indie games with the release of Optica in 2018 and HyperDot in 2020.
 As of January 2022, GLITCH employs 11 people.

 History

 Founding and initial development (2013–2022)

 Evva Karr and Nicolaas VanMeerten began GLITCH as a student group while attending the University of Minnesota Twin Cities.
 Karr and VanMeerten bootstrapped the studio by making white-labeled games, producing work for companies like PBS, Disney, and Warner Brothers to avoid bringing in investors.

 GLITCH partnered with Charles McGregor of Tribe Games in 2019 with the co-development and publishing of their first title, HyperDot.
 HyperDot was released on video game consoles and Steam in 2020 as a timed-exclusive on Microsoft Xbox.
 It received critical praise, being nominated at the 2020 Game Awards for its Innovation in Accessibility.
 As of January 2022, the game has been played by over 800,000 people world-wide.

 Following the success with HyperDot, GLITCH launched both the Moonrise Fund and Galaxy Grants to back early stage game studios and prototype grants for game developers.
 The Moonrise Fund supports prototypes from early stage game studios with $120,000 - US$250,000 equity checks.
 The Galaxy Grant provides US$10,000 checks to emerging game developers.
 GLITCH cited the challenges for independent game developers in early production and access to actionable insights as primary reasons for launching the funds.

 In June 2021, GLITCH announced Future of Play Direct, a digital festival streaming on the Twitch Gaming channel as a part of Geoff Keighley's Summer Game Fest.
 A second Direct was broadcast live during the 2021 Game Awards pre-show.
 The two showcases featured titles from over forty studios worldwide.